History of the foreign policy of the United States: Global war on terrorism, 2001–2016

-New directions under President Trump
+New directions under President Donald Trump 2017–2020

 President Donald Trump's first Secretary of State was Rex Tillerson. a nonpolitical corporate executive who disagreed with Trump on many policy issues, and had the reputation of a very poor manager of the State Department.
 He was largely ignored by the White House and Trump later fired him.
 Trump named CIA Director Mike Pompeo as his replacement who took office in April 2018.

 Trumps foreign policy has been highly controversial.
 He rejected numerous agreements entered into by president Obama including the "Trans-Pacific Partnership", a 12-nation trade deal that went forward on its own.
 He pulled out of the international Paris climate accord, and the Joint Comprehensive Plan of Action to curtail Iranian development of nuclear weapons.
 He imposed tariffs on Canada, Mexico, Europe, and other nations, and opened an escalating trade war with China.
 His relations with dictator Kim Jong Un of North Korea oscillated between extreme hostility and close personal friendship.
 Trump tried repeatedly to reduce entry of Muslims and Mexicans into the United States, as well as asylum-seekers from Latin America.
 Trump gave very strong support to Saudi Arabia and Israel, and strenuously opposed the governments of Iran and Venezuela.
-The business community, which generally approved his domestic tax cuts and deregulation policies, has strongly opposed his protectionist trade policy, especially the trade war with China.David M. Lampton, "Reconsidering US-China Relations: From Improbable Normalization to Precipitous Deterioration."
-Asia Policy 26.2 (2019): 43-60.
+The business community, which generally approved his domestic tax cuts and deregulation policies, has strongly opposed his protectionist trade policy, especially the trade war with China.

-Richard Haass argues that the Trump administration brought the reversal of many key American positions:
+Richard N. Haass argues that the Trump administration brought the reversal of many key American positions:

 Support for alliances, embrace of free trade, concern over climate change, championing of democracy and human rights, American leadership per se – these and other fundamentals of American foreign policy have been questioned and, more than once, rejected.

+Foreign policy of the Joe Biden administration 2021–2025

+In foreign policy, Biden restored America's membership in the Paris Agreement on climate change.
+He completed the withdrawal of U.S. troops from Afghanistan that had been negotiated and begun under the previous administration, ending the war in Afghanistan, during which the Afghan government collapsed and the Taliban seized control.
+He signed AUKUS, a security pact, together with Australia and the United Kingdom.
+He responded to the Russian invasion of Ukraine by imposing sanctions on Russia and authorizing foreign aid and weapons shipments to Ukraine.

+Jon Bateman in early 2023 argued that Washington has been engaging in economic warfare against China for at least four years now.
+This has involved implementing a range of measures such as tariffs, export controls, investment blocks, visa limits, limitations on chips and software, and more.
+New rules prevent the sale to China by third parties of items that incorporate American technology.
+There are also new restrictions on the export to China of advanced semiconductors, chip-making equipment, and supercomputer components.
+Efforts to block the TikTok app have been controversial.